AdyGCode/ICT50120-SaaS-Library/_docs/ReadMe-21-API-authentication.md

 If you get stuck, always check the latest code in the repository for this tutorial.

+# Password Complexity

+This is VERY new to Laravel's base code.
+Until now you would have to create a validation rule using RegEx but as of Laravel 9.39 there is now extensions to the password validation.

+(Note: 7/11/22 - 9.39 not released yet)

 # What's next?

 Next it's onto [Authorization](ReadMe-22-API-authorisation.md).